olle/query-response-spring-amqp/xdocs/guide/getting-started.md

 it may need in order to accomplish tasks.
 Queries express a _need_, and are not addressed to any specific service or component.

-{{BRAND}} makes it really really easy, to create and publish a query using the `QueryBuilder`.
+{{attr.BRAND}} makes it really really easy, to create and publish a query using the `QueryBuilder`.

 <<<@../../examples/myapp/src/main/java/app/Queries.java#query{java}